trongphan/cloud-native-net/README.md

+#MUST READ - SAMPLE CODE TO DO ES WITH SQL

 # Lessons learned building a cloud-native architecture in .NET

 This repository contains samples (.NET / C#) that I use in my presentation *Lessons learned implementing CQRS, DDD and Event Sourcing in .NET*.